bmyerz/minized-examples/README.md

 Vivado includes a Zynq Verification IP (VIP).
 Basically, it will let verify your whole block design.
 In your testbenches you will issue PS commands to emulate what your PS would be doing.

-First, try it out the Vivado example project by [following this video tutorial](https://www.xilinx.com/video/soc/how-to-use-the-zynq-7000-verification-ip-verify-debug-simulation.html).
+First, try out the Vivado example project by [following this video tutorial](https://www.xilinx.com/video/soc/how-to-use-the-zynq-7000-verification-ip-verify-debug-simulation.html).

 Then, you can try the same thing with your own IP.
 I have an [example walkthrough with a resettable saturating counter](https://github.com/bmyerz/minized-examples/tree/master/axi_counter).